Pregnancy After Tubal Ligation: What Are the Signs, and How Likely Is It?

 Is pregnancy possible after tubal ligation?

-The short answer is yes, you can get pregnant after undergoing tubal ligation, but it is rare.
-While the procedure should be a permanent form of contraception, it’s possible for your fallopian tubes to reconnect or develop a small passageway, allowing sperm to reach an egg.
-4 This process is known as “recanalization,” where the tubes essentially regenerate and grow back together.
+While the procedure is meant to be a permanent form of contraception, it’s possible for your fallopian tubes to reconnect or develop a small passageway, allowing sperm to reach an egg.
+5

-Are there clear signs of recanalization?
+Are there clear signs of your tubes growing back together (recanalization)?

-Unfortunately, it isn’t possible to tell if your tubes have grown back together.
+Unfortunately, it isn’t possible to tell if your tubes have grown back together before becoming pregnant.
 Recanalization is a slow and gradual process, and it isn’t painful.
-Again, this very rarely happens, but the hard truth is that if it does, you might not know.

 Which factors influence your pregnancy risk after tubal ligation?

-- Age: Younger women have a higher chance of becoming pregnant after this procedure.
-6 It’s worth noting that this doesn’t necessarily mean they’re more likely to experience recanalization; it could simply be due to being more fertile in general and experiencing higher pregnancy rates across the board.
+This doesn’t necessarily mean they’re more likely to experience recanalization; it could simply be due to being more fertile in general and experiencing higher pregnancy rates across the board.

-Signs of an ectopic pregnancy
+Signs of an ectopic pregnancy after tubal ligation

 - Sharp or dull pain on one side of the lower abdomen